santifa/haskellstuff/README.md

 haskellstuff
 ============

-Some things I wrote in Haskell.
-Just for fun.
+Some things I wrote in haskell, just for fun.